M-J-Robbins/good-email-code/email-code/hr.md

 ### Width
 The default is `width:100%` but you can use what suits your style.
 Consider if you use a fixed width it may be good to also add a `max-width` so this stays responsive `width:500px; max-width:80%`.

+Please note, Windows 10 mail has a minimum width of `4`.
+If a lower value is set it will default to 4.

 ### Margin
 You can adjust the space around with a margin, either in long hand or short hand format.
 However MSO Outlooks don't support it when applied directly to the `<hr>` so to get it working there we need to add the margin to a wrapping `<div>`.
 {% highlight html %}